Dog Dental Care – everything you need to know

 How can this be prevented?

 The best way to maintain healthy teeth is to brush your dog’s teeth daily.
-This is easiest to start when your dog is younger but can be introduced at any age.
+This is easiest to start from puppy age but can be introduced at any age.
 The Boundary Vets team would be happy to help with advice on introducing this to your dog.

 It can also be beneficial to have a scale and polish performed regularly to clean the teeth thoroughly.
 This is similar to the treatment we would receive from a dental hygienist.
-These are done under a short general anaesthetic as dogs won’t sit in one position for a prolonged period and we must ensure both their safety and the team’s safety when in the vicinity of sharp teeth!
+These are done under a short general anaesthetic, knowing that dogs won’t sit in one position for prolonged periods of time, and we must ensure both their safety and the team’s safety when in the vicinity of sharp teeth!

 Why does dental disease occur?